cabraham/Books/DeepWork/README.md

 ## Rule 1 - Work Deeply

 > You have a finite amount of willpower that becomes depleted as you use it

+Willpower is in limited supply.
+Attention and decisions are also in limited supply.
+Any intelligent person knows that limited resources must be planned and budgeted.

 - You must move beyond good intentions and implement *routines* and *rituals* designed to minimize distractions

-### 6 strategies
 #### Decide on your depth philosophy
- - Monastic philosophy - eliminate or radically minimize shallow obligations
+ - **Monastic philosophy** - eliminate or radically minimize shallow obligations
+    - lowest level of context switching
+    - unrealistic for most people because of the various types of work most people must do
  - Bimodal philosophy of Deep Work Scheduling - divide your time, dedicating some clearly defined stretches to deep pursuits and leaving the rest open to everything else
     - a minimum amount of time is required to reach maximum cognitive intensity.
 The period tends to be at least one full day
+    - meant for larger chunks of time like weeks or months
  - Rhythmic Philosophy of Deep Work Scheduling - having a simple regular habit
     - Seinfeld's chain method is an example where he placed big red Xs on the calendar when he's done work
     - the segments of time dedicated should be on a regular schedule.
 Adhoc scheduling isn't compatible with this philosophy